-In August 2018, the FASB issued ASU 2018-12, Financial Services - Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts, in November 2019, the FASB issued ASU 2019-09, Financial Services - Insurance (Topic 944): Effective Date, and in October 2020, the FASB issued ASU 2020-11, Financial Services - Insurance (Topic 944): Effective Date and Early Application.
+In August 2018, the FASB issued ASU 2018-12, Financial Services - Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts, in November 2019, the FASB issued ASU 2019-09, Financial Services - Insurance (Topic 944) and in October 2020, the FASB issued ASU 2020-11, Financial Services - Insurance (Topic 944) and ASU 2022-05, Financial Services - Insurance (Topic 944) and ASU 2022-05, Financial Services - Insurance (Topic 944) Transition for Sold Contracts.
 The new guidance is effective for fiscal years beginning after December 15, 2024 for public business entities that are non-SEC filers.
 Early adoption is permitted.
 This new guidance impacts existing recognition, measurement, presentation, and disclosure requirements for long-duration insurance contracts issued by an insurance entity.
 Management is in the process of assessing the impact that this guidance may have on the consolidated financial statements, but expects it to be material.